 While medication can help by managing brain chemistry, anxiety will continue to be a problem if the underlying cause isn’t addressed, and the underlying cause often has to do with what you are telling yourself that is triggering your threat system again and again and again.

-Cognitive Behavioral Therapy (CBT) to help you identify and change the dysfunctional patterns of thinking that can feed anxiety.
-By practicing CBT techniques, you can begin to see changes right away.
+Cognitive Behavioral Therapy (CBT) teaches individuals to identify and change the dysfunctional patterns of thinking that can feed anxiety.

-Relaxation techniques that help reduce stress and anxiety, and specific relaxation exercises to reverse the physical symptoms that occur with anxiety and panic
+Relaxation techniques help reduce stress, calm the mind, and reduce the physical symptoms that occur with anxiety and panic

-Learning mindfulness, the ability to take time to be present focused rather than to dwell on past regrets or live in continual anxiety about the future.
+Mindfulness training improves the ability to be present focused rather than dwelling on the past or living in a state of continual anxiety about the future.